Content on this page was generated by AI and has not been manually reviewed.

 • Cons: may not protect non-browser traffic for example, apps outside Edge, depends on the provider’s policies, and impact on performance can vary.

 Why install a VPN extension in Edge?
+How to actually get in touch with nordvpn support when you need them 2026

 • Convenience: you can manage VPN protection straight from the browser, without running a separate app.